Armand Gagné

-Armand Gagné (François-Michel Gagné, 1771–1792) was the adopted son (and/or foster son) of King Louis XVI and Queen Marie Antoinette of France.
+Armand Gagné (born François-Michel Gagné, 1771–1792), aka Armand de Bourbon, was the adopted son (in practice: foster son) of King Louis XVI and Queen Marie Antoinette of France.

 Adoption

 One day in 1776, Marie Antoinette's carriage came close to running over a five-year-old little boy on the road.
-The carriage stopped, the boy was saved, and Marie Antoinette became so delighted with his appearance that she took him with her.
-The boy was not willing to go and did not wish to be taken away from his grandmother, but Marie Antoinette formally "adopted" him (that is, he became her foster child).
-The incident was described by Henriette Campan:
+The carriage stopped, and the boy was saved.
+The queen was informed by his legal guardian, his grandmother, that the boy was a poor orphan.
+Marie Antoinette became so delighted with his appearance that she decided to adopt him, and take him with her.
+She requested his legal guardian to do so, and the grandmother agreed to the proposal.

+The boy was not willing to go and did not wish to be taken away from his grandmother, but Marie Antoinette adopted him.
+This was not a formal adoption in the modern sense of the word, since the modern form of adoption did not exist at the time, but an informal form of fostering, which was common at the time.

-"A little village boy, four or five years old, full of health, with a pleasing countenance, remarkably large blue eyes, and fine light hair, got under the feet of the Queen’s horses, when she was taking an airing in a calash, through the hamlet of St. Michel, near Louveciennes.
+The incident was described by Henriette Campan: "A little village boy, four or five years old, full of health, with a pleasing countenance, remarkably large blue eyes, and fine light hair, got under the feet of the Queen’s horses, when she was taking an airing in a calash, through the hamlet of St. Michel, near Louveciennes.
 The coachman and postilions stopped the horses, and the child was rescued without the slightest injury.
 Its grandmother rushed out of the door of her cottage to take it; but the Queen, standing up in her calash and extending her arms, called out that the child was hers, and that destiny had given it to her, to console her, no doubt, until she should have the happiness of having one herself.
 “Is his mother alive?” asked the Queen.
 “No, Madame; my daughter died last winter, and left five small children upon my hands.”
 “I will take this one, and provide for all the rest; do you consent?”
 “Ah, Madame, they are too fortunate,” replied the cottager; “but Jacques is a bad boy.
 I hope he will stay with you!”
 The Queen, taking little Jacques upon her knee, said that she would make him used to her, and gave orders to proceed.
 It was necessary, however, to shorten the drive, so violently did Jacques scream, and kick the Queen and her ladies."
 His grandmother was grateful to the queen for her financial assistance, which enabled her to provide for her family.
-His siblings also benefitted from the adoption: a musical education was financed for his brother Denis Gagné, who was employed as a cellist in the royal orchestra in 1787, and a dowry and monetary gifts given to his sisters Louise Marie Gagné and Marie Madeleine Gagné until 10 August 1792.
+His siblings also benefitted from the adoption: a musical education was financed for his brother Denis Gagné, who was employed as a cellist in the royal orchestra in 1787, and a dowry and monetary gifts were given to his sisters Louise Marie Gagné and Marie Madeleine Gagné until August 10 1792.